House of Orléans-Braganza: Exile

-Next year, following the announcement of imminent, morganatic marriage between his older brother Pedro de Alcântara, Prince of Grão-Pará and Countess Elisabeth Dobržensky de Dobrženicz, Prince Luís, who assumed the title of Prince Imperial of Brazil, became the heir and married Princess Maria di Grazia of Bourbon-Two Sicilies, his cousin.
+Next year, following the announcement of imminent, morganatic marriage between his older brother Pedro de Alcântara, Prince of Grão-Pará and Countess Elizabeth Dobrženský von Dobrženitz, Prince Luís, who assumed the title of Prince Imperial of Brazil, became the heir and married Princess Maria di Grazia of Bourbon-Two Sicilies, his cousin.
 Both couples had many children.
 Prince Antônio Gastão of Orléans-Braganza didn't marry.

-Soon before the World War I, Princes Luis and Antônio, members of the Austro-Hungarian Army with the permission of their uncle-grandpa, the Emperor Franz Joseph, disconnected from the military.
+Soon before the World War I, Princes Luis and Antônio, members of the Austro-Hungarian Army with the permission of their uncle-grandpa, Emperor Franz Joseph, disconnected from the military.
 With the war, they tried to enlist the French Army to protect the fatherland of their father, which they adopted but they both was denied because they were part of the French Royal Family.
 The Princes then joined the British armed forces.
 Prince Antônio died in 1918, soon after the end of the war in an airplane crash.
 The serious illness contracted in the trenches proved resistant to all treatments and his health gradually deteriorated until the death of Prince Luis 1920.

 In 1920, the republican government headed by President Epitácio Pessoa lifted the imperial family's banishment.
 The next year Prince Gaston and Prince Pedro de Alcântara traveled back to Brazil after 31 years of imposed exile for the reburial of the Emperor and the Empress in Cathedral of Petrópolis.
 Isabel, the Emperor's daughter and heir and de jure Empress of Brazil was too ill to travel and died in this same year.
 She was the last pure Braganza heir to the Brazilian throne.
 After her death, the claim passed to her grandson Prince Pedro Henrique of Orléans-Braganza, Luis's eldest son.
-The following year, Prince Gaston, Count of Eu, eventually died a natural death during a journey that would take him back to Brazil to celebrate the first centenary of independence.
+The following year, Prince Gaston, Count of Eu, eventually died a natural death during a journey that would take him back to Brazil to celebrate the first centenary of the country's independence.